merope55/Image-to-ASCII/README.md

 # Image-to-ASCII
-I build image to ascii converter using vanilla javascript.
+I build a image to ascii converter using vanilla javascript.